 “Because really having an injury, it doesn’t change who you are, it changes how you have to do things.
 So connecting with someone else who was in my situation helped me realize that I could do all these things again, I just had to do them very differently than before.”

 When she isn’t on the ice, Sonja is cycling, rowing, swimming or fishing.
-She recently started practicing yoga and loves it.
-She lives in Vernon with her husband Dan and their two kids, Alysha, 22 and Colten, 19.
+She recently started practising yoga and loves it.
+She lives in Vernon with her husband Dan and their two kids.